Pokémon Black & White

 There is an item similar to the Pokétch from Diamond/Pearl/Platinum, called the C Gear.
 It can be set up to be on constant lookout for nearby players over infrared or Wi-Fi.

-Here are some of the in-game screenshots released so far.
-They show various locations, battle scenes and the improved graphics.
+Here are a few in-game screenshots showing various locations and the improved graphics.